bord-o/heft/readme.md

 This question was posed because, though dependent type theory provides a strong foundation for building theorem provers without a meta-language/object-language distinction, it come with a lot of cognitive overhead from the average programmer's perspective.
 Higher order logic provides a more intuitive (arguably) mathematical foundation for programmers without formal methods experience, so if a HOL system could be integrated with a language ecosystem, I believe it has would create a more simple user experience, and potentially lead to greater adoption.

 Part of the proof assistant stratification problem is the need for an object, meta, and tactic language, so solving the language stratification problem amounts to unifying or simplifying the distinction between those three languages.
 Heft uses OCaml PPX to blur the distinction between the object and meta language in a relatively simple and predictable way, but for the tactic language we need a different approach.
-As it turns out, algebraic effects map cleanly onto the control flow patterns of proof refinement in LCF systems, and more importantly, enable a unified API across tactics, meaning there is less of a "language" to learn for end users.
+As it turns out, algebraic effects map cleanly onto the control flow patterns of proof refinement in LCF systems, and more importantly, enable a unified API across tactics, meaning there is less of a "language" to learn for end users [lib/tactic.ml].
 Outside of a few combinators familiar to users of other provers like HOL4 or Rocq, nearly all Heft core tactics take no arguments and have the same type.
 Tactic questions like 'which term should I use for induction', 'what should I do in case of failure', and 'which rules should I try to rewrite with' are all decided by effect handlers.

 ---